News update - 31 July 2020

 - a week’s pay for each full year of employment after their 22nd birthday +

 - half a week’s pay for each full year of employment up to their 22nd birthday

 The maximum length of service to which the calculation can be applied is 20 years.
 Weekly pay is capped at £538.
-This means the maximum amount of statutory redundancy pay is £16,140.
+This means the maximum amount of statutory redundancy pay is £16,140 according to this link.
 No tax is payable on your statutory redundancy pay.

 If your employer doesn’t pay you, or doesn’t pay the right amount, you have a period of 3 months from the date your employment ended to make a claim to an employment tribunal.
 (Claiming outside of this period may not be fatal to your ability to get the pay, as a tribunal has a discretion to award you pay after that, but only up to 6 months afterwards.)

 Employers may also enhance redundancy pay (generally called ‘contractual redundancy pay’).
 Note that tax may be payable on this enhanced portion of your redundancy pay if it exceeds £30,000.
 Your employer should deduct this for you at source.

 Some employers may also still give some form of redundancy pay to employees who’ve served with them for less than the 2-year eligibility period.

 How not to lose your right to your redundancy pay

 The most common reasons for you losing the entitlement is if you:

 - reject an alternative job offered to you by your employer when it was considered suitable for you and you’ve given no good reason for doing so, or